 In Vitro Fertilisation (IVF) is a type of assisted reproductive technology (ART) used to treat infertility that has failed to respond to other medical or surgical interventions.
 IVF has been around for 40 years and is now commonly used all over the world to help bring healthy babies into the world.
 Since the birth of the first IVF baby, Louise Brown, in 1978, more than 5 million bundles of joy have been welcomed into the world as a result of the assisted reproductive procedure.

-IVF literally means “fertilisation in glass”, except today it is no longer in glass, it is in plastic.
+IVF literally means “fertilisation in glass”.
 The process involves fertilising the egg with the sperm in an incubator outside the body, then transferring the best embryo back into the woman’s uterus in the hope of achieving a pregnancy.

 Please note: These videos may not be copied or used, in whole or in part, without the prior written permission of City Fertility Centre © 2015.

 Please click on the image below to view in full and download our infographic.

 Here is a quick overview of the stages involved in the IVF process:

 We have broken up the IVF cycle into simple steps to help you understand the process more thoroughly.

 In a natural menstrual cycle, hormones from the pituitary gland, luteinising hormone (LH) and follicle stimulating hormone (FSH), cause the growth of an egg within the fluid-filled space (follicle) in the ovary.
 Although several follicles start to grow each month, in a natural cycle, only